ocaml/ocaml.org/data/news/platform/ocaml-5.0.beta1.md

   (Florian Angeletti, review by Guillaume Munch-Maccagnoni and KC Sivaramakrishnan)

-# Bug fixes
+### Bug Fixes

 - [#11303](https://github.com/ocaml/ocaml/issues/11303): Ensure that GC is not invoked from bounds check failures (Stephen Dolan, review by Sadiq Jaffer and Xavier Leroy)

 - [#5299](https://github.com/ocaml/ocaml/issues/5299), [#4787](https://github.com/ocaml/ocaml/issues/4787), [#11138](https://github.com/ocaml/ocaml/issues/11138), [#11272](https://github.com/ocaml/ocaml/issues/11272), [#11506](https://github.com/ocaml/ocaml/issues/11506): To help debugging, `Caml_state`
-  now dynamically checks that the domain lock is held, and fails otherwise (with a fatal error at most entry points of the C API, or systematically in debug mode).
-A new variable `Caml_state_opt` is introduced, and is `NULL` when the domain lock is not held.
-This allows to test from C code if the current thread holds the lock of its domain.
+  now dynamically checks that the domain lock is held and fails otherwise (with a fatal error at most entry points of the C API, or systematically in debug mode).
+A new variable `Caml_state_opt` is introduced and is `NULL` when the domain lock is not held.
+This allows to test from C code if the current thread holds its domain lock.
   (Guillaume Munch-Maccagnoni, review by Florian Angeletti, Damien Doligez, Sadiq Jaffer, Xavier Leroy, and Gabriel Scherer)

-- [#11223](https://github.com/ocaml/ocaml/issues/11223): The serialization format of custom blocks changed in 4.08, but the deserializer would still support the pre-4.08 format.
-OCaml 5.x removed support for this old format; provide a clear error message in this case.
+- [#11223](https://github.com/ocaml/ocaml/issues/11223): The serialisation format of custom blocks changed in 4.08, but the deserialiser would still support the pre-4.08 format.
+OCaml 5.x removed support for this old format and provided a clear error message in this case.
   (Hugo Heuzard, review by Gabriel Scherer)

-- [#11504](https://github.com/ocaml/ocaml/issues/11504), [#11522](https://github.com/ocaml/ocaml/issues/11522): Use static allocation in `caml_make_float_vect` in
+- [#11504](https://github.com/ocaml/ocaml/issues/11504), [#11522](https://github.com/ocaml/ocaml/issues/11522): Use static allocation for `caml_make_float_vect` in
-  no-flat-float-array mode, it's more efficient and avoids a a race condition (Xavier Leroy, report by Guillaume Munch-Maccagnoni, review by David Allsopp)
+  no-flat-float-array mode, it's more efficient and avoids a race condition (Xavier Leroy, report by Guillaume Munch-Maccagnoni, review by David Allsopp)

-- [#11461](https://github.com/ocaml/ocaml/issues/11461), [#11466](https://github.com/ocaml/ocaml/issues/11466): Fix gethostbyaddr for IPv6 arguments and make it domain-safe
+- [#11461](https://github.com/ocaml/ocaml/issues/11461), [#11466](https://github.com/ocaml/ocaml/issues/11466): Fix `gethostbyaddr` for IPv6 arguments and make it domain-safe
   (Olivier Nicole, Nicolás Ojeda Bär, David Allsopp and Xavier Leroy, review by the same)